dgaydukov/cert-aws/files/sa.md

 It's used inside aws infra, so it's for internal users only (not for external).
 You can load data form s3/athena/rds/redshift/dynamoDB.

 ###### EC2
-EC2 (Elastic Compute Cloud) - web service that provides resizable compute capacity AntiPattern
+EC2 (Elastic Compute Cloud) - web service that provides resizable (you can stop instance, change its type and start it with new capacity) compute capacity
+AntiPattern:
 * Managed Service (if you need database, or some other service that is provided by aws, you would better to use it, like RDS)
 * Lack of Expertise or Resources (if your team lack expertise or resource installing and managing some service like database, again if aws provide such service it's better to use aws managed service)
-You connect to ec2
+You connect to ec2:
 * linux - use private key to ssh (port 22) to ec2
-* windows - use private key to decrypt admin password and connect by RDP (port 3389) using this password Type of EC2
+* windows - use private key to decrypt admin password and connect by RDP (port 3389) using this password Types of EC2:
-* On-demand (0% discount) - you got server at any time, and there is no commitment from your (you can terminate it after 10min)
+* On-demand (0% discount) - you got server at any time, and there is no commitment from your (you can terminate it after any time)
-* Reserved (40-60% discount) - you commit to run a server for 1-3 years RI scope:
+* Reserved (40-60% discount) - you commit to run a server for 1/3 years RI scope:
         * regional - ri belong to some region.
 You can change az for this instance
         * zonal - ri tied to specific az.
 You can't change az for this instance